jmmmagalhaes/linux-toolkit/README.md

 ## Also see

-- [Check MX records](https://github.com/alberon/check-mx-records) - for historical reasons only this is in a separate repository
+- [Check MX records](https://github.com/alberon/check-mx-records) - for historical reasons this is in a separate repository